redhat-performance/jetlag/docs/bastion-deploy-bm-byol.md

 Set `smcipmitool_url` to the location of the Supermicro SMCIPMITool binary.
 Since you must accept a EULA in order to download, it is suggested to download the file and place it onto a local http server, that is accessible to your laptop or deployment machine.
 You can then always reference that URL.
 Alternatively, you can download it to the `ansible/` directory of your jetlag repo clone and rename the file to `smcipmitool.tar.gz`.
 You can find the file [here](https://www.supermicro.com/SwDownload/SwSelect_Free.aspx?cat=IPMI).

-The system type determines the values of `bastion_lab_interface` and `bastion_controlplane_interface`.
+In case of BYOL, the lab itself determines the values of `bastion_lab_interface` and `bastion_controlplane_interface`.

 * `bastion_lab_interface` should be the L2 NIC interface
 * `bastion_controlplane_interface` should be the L3 network NIC interface

-For Dell r660 set those vars to the following
+For Dell r660 from this guide, set those vars to the following:

 ```yaml
 bastion_lab_interface: eno8303